silvia-eckert/J-rgens_Eckert_2024_FREAE/README.md

     unzipped into the `Working_data` folder.
 6.  **Analyze BMA data** by running the `R_Figure_1.R` and `R_Table_S2.R` scripts.
-Two new folders `Figures` and `Tables` will emerge storing the corresponding figures and tables from the manuscript.
+Two new folders `Figures` and `Tables` will emerge storing the corresponding figures and tables shown in the manuscript.
 7.  **Analyze LCMS data** by running the scripts `R_tidy_LCMS_data.R`, `"R_Figure_2.R` and `R_Tables_1_and_S3.R` sequentially.
 Additional